-She is an Emmy-award winner and became a member of the WFAA investigative team in 2018.
+She is a five-time Emmy-award winner and became a member of the WFAA investigative team in 2018.

 In 2018, she won a regional Murrow for her story about “family secret.”
 Tanya traveled to San Quentin to meet her cousin who had spent almost two decades in prison for murder.

 1) Who are you?
 I’m the oldest of four.
 I grew up on the Gulf Coast in Texas City.
 I am a political junkie, although I’ve never covered politics.
 I wanted to be a lawyer when I was a kid.
 I got bit by the journalism bug in high school and the rest is history.
 I spent 17 years as a newspaper reporter before joining WFAA in 2014.
 My friends would say I’m a bit cantankerous and rough around the edges.
 I speak my mind and do not mince words.
 But without a doubt, the most important thing that I am is a mom.
 My son is truly the best thing to ever happen to me.